chennin/rift-xml-firsts-parser/README.md

 Copy `config.txt.dist` to `config.txt` and fill in the parameters.

 Run `getdata.sh`.
-This will download the Discovered zip and parse the XML files in to the database.
+This will download the Discoveries zip and parse the XML files in to the database.
 Schedule it in cron (every day would be the maximum).

 ## Requirements